cryoelite/Notes/Dart/pages/Operator.md

   * The cascade operator is part of the language and is not exactly an operator.
 - Spread Operators
   id:: 66393218-445e-4755-b430-19bb9b920954
-  These operator evaluates an expression that yields a [[Collection]], unpacks the values of the collection in-place and inserts them into another collection.
+  These operator evaluates an expression that yields a [[Collection Type]], unpacks the values of the collection in-place and inserts them into another collection.

   There's ``...<expression>`` and it's null-aware version `...?<expr>` which only unpacks if the expression is not null, otherwise doesn't do anything.